 - Solid breakfast served in a vaulted cellar with exposed-brick walls

-- Business center with a couple of computers and a printer
+- Business center off the lobby with computers and a printer

 - Airport transfers, childcare, or laundry service can be arranged

 - Standard rooms are a tiny 140 square feet

 - Few extra property features (no bar or gym, for example)

 - Breakfast costs extra fee (typical for Paris hotels)

 Hotel du Cadran Tour Eiffel is a mid-range boutique with an excellent location in the 7th arrondissement near the Eiffel Tower, just off the bustling pedestrian shopping street Rue Cler and an easy walk to the metro.
 The hotel's 53 rooms (located in the main building and an across-the-street annex) are small, but a 2018 renovation left them stylish and equipped with flat-screen TVs, minibars, free Wi-Fi, and modern bathrooms.
 The vaulted-cellar breakfast room is also striking, and the breakfast buffet is solid (guests have the option of adding it to their rates).
 The Hotel du Champ de Mars right across the street is another mid-range boutique option offering more traditional decor with a dash of country charm.

 Street at Hotel Duquesne Eiffel Home to legendary landmarks like the Eiffel Tower, Louvre, and Sacré-Coeur Basilica, Paris unsurprisingly breaks its own tourism records year after year.
 The millions of tourists who visited the City of Lights kept annual hotel occupancy rates at an average of 75.6 percent in the first half of 2018 alone.…